Chlorella Vs Spirulina: Which One Provides More Health Benefits?

 How are chlorella and spirulina similar?

-Both types are a form of algae that thrive in warm, nutrient rich aquatic environments.
-Chlorella is a green algae and freshwater native, while spirulina is a blue-green algae, sometimes referred to as the superfood of the sea — growing in both fresh and saltwater.
+Both types are microorganisms that thrive in warm, nutrient-rich aquatic environments.
+Chlorella is a green algae and freshwater native, while spirulina is a cyanobacteria (sometimes referred to as algae), often marketed as the superfood of the sea — growing in both fresh and saltwater.
 They are both prebiotics and provide nutrients that the healthy bacteria in your gut microbiome can feed on.
 Consumption of one or both types has numerous health benefits.

 Blood sugar control